claresudbery/clare-wiki-ably/pages/coding/data/google-sheets.md

   - When counting cols, start from the first col of the TABLE
     - (So above, even though col E is the fifth col on the sheet, it's the third col in the range of values we're searching ("the table"))
   - If the last arg is `1`, that means you're setting `true` for `range_lookup`, and if the data in the table isn't sorted in ascending order, that won't work
+## Stop VLOOKUP  and LOOKUP from returning 0

+- If VLOOKUP finds no corresponding value, it will return 0 instead of empty string
+- Fix this by forcing it to treat the result as a string by adding `&""`:
+- `VLOOKUP(A2,A2:G1000,7,0)&""`
 ## Copy a whole col from one sheet to another

 - Like this: `={Categories!A:A}`